roykoand/interesting-resources/README.md

 ## Overview

-- Here I'd like to save resources I found interesting, or even useful :)
+- Here I'd like to save resources I found interesting or even useful :)

 - Collecting since `07-19-2022`